-In her free time Stefanie loves to run (raced in the Berlin Marathon in 2015), go on hikes, read and explore her love of art.
-She shares a home with her partner Elijah and her two spoiled cats, Gato and Chase.
+In her free time Stefanie loves to run (raced in the Berlin Marathon in 2015), go on hikes, read, explore her love of art and volunteer with the Ottawa Rabbit Rescue.
+She shares a home with her two spoiled cats, Gato and Chase.

 Glenda trained at Algonquin College as a veterinary assistant, graduating in 2003.
 She has been with Lynwood Animal Hospital ever since!

 Glenda was born and raised in the west end of Ottawa and has brought her pets to Lynwood Animal Hospital since it opened (we won’t say how long ago!).
 She has come full-circle and loves to take care of our clients and their pets from the other side of the desk.

 Glenda is celebrating 34 + years of marriage, has 2 beautiful daughters and 2 wonderful grand doggies!